How to get their attention – even at that boring management meeting5 May 2021 | Category: Blog

 But I take in the view with clammy hands and throbbing armpits.”

 First you hear when and where the story takes place.
 In the Austrian mountains, the end of summer is near.
 If he had continued with sentences like these, I would have lost interest.
-But that red sentence makes me curious.
+But that last sentence makes me curious.
 He is obviously afraid of something.
 Nervous.
 Apparently something is about to happen.
 What is it?
 And then I immediately want to hear the rest of the story.

 “I want to tell you a story about an impossible task.